 If you’re ready to try your hand at smoking meats, you need to know the ins and outs of what meats are best for beginners and how you can successfully pair flavors with the correct temperatures for the perfect, delicious blend.

 A lot of individuals will compare barbecuing to smoking.
-The two will require coal, wood, or some other method of cooking meat, leaving the meat with a rich flavor.
+The two will require charcoal, wood, or some other method of cooking, leaving the meat with a rich smoky flavor.
 The main difference between barbecuing and smoking meat is the length of time and the flavors produce, and will always require wood in order to cook (wood can come in a variety of flavors, like cherry and hickory).

 While you may be able to barbecue a piece of chicken and as little as 10 minutes, smoking may require upwards of an hour or two.
 The reason for this is the temperature that is being used to cook the meat.
 This slow cooking time ensures the meat will fall apart in your hands and have a decadent taste.